 “It’s very moving," Giralt Brun said, "to see these guys, who have spent their lives being told that they’re good for nothing, to find a talent for doing something that is good.”

 Correction: An earlier headline to this story misidentified Giralt Brun as Mexican.
-We regret the error.
+It also referred to Los Debiles as a short film when it is in fact a feature, and omitted the name of the co-director.
+We regret the errors.

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.